Last Updated on 16 January 2026 by Cycloscope

 4. Kiek in de Kök

-It is a medieval tower from which you can access a series of underground tunnels.
-Built in the second half of the fifteenth century it was then expanded in the eighteenth century with these tunnels that served to give shelter to men and ammunition.
+It is a medieval tower that leads to a series of underground tunnels.
+Built in the second half of the fifteenth century, it was expanded in the eighteenth century with these tunnels, which served to provide shelter for men and ammunition.

-Since 2005 it is a museum that can be visited by appointment only.
+Since 2005, it has been a museum open by appointment only.

 To book the visit, find the contacts here.